cybertraining-dsc/fa20-523-339/project/project.md

 ## 4. Data Preprocessing and cleaning

 The first step will be data collection and data cleaning.
 The raw data-set is imported directly from data-set contributors' online storage *meta_Gift_Cards.json.gz* [^3] to Google Colab notebook.
-The raw database retreived directly from the website will be the following:
+The raw database retreived directly from the website will be shown as table 1.

 |  Attribute   | Description                    |  Example                                |